finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 > ExpandedGroup GetPortfolioGroupExpansion (string scope, string code, DateTimeOffset? effectiveAt = null, DateTimeOffset? asAt = null, List<string> propertyFilter = null)

-[EARLY ACCESS] Get a full expansion of a portfolio group
+[EARLY ACCESS] Get portfolio group expansion

-Lists all portfolios in a group, and all sub groups.
-Portfolios are decorated with their properties.
+List all the portfolios in a group, including all portfolios within sub groups in the group.
+Each portfolio will be decorated with all of its properties unless a property filter is specified.

 ### Example